Zelle vs. Venmo

 But as we (should) all know by now, mixing money and the internet can be risky.
 People have been scammed out of money on Zelle, Venmo, PayPal, CashApp, gift cards, and countless other methods.
 The bad guys know a lot of ways to separate you from your money.

-So I'm going to go over the most popular two payments methods and help you understand some key and important differences between the two.
+So I'm going to go over two popular two payments methods and help you understand some key and important differences between the two.

 Ye Olden Days